-As we prepare to open up the TLC Free Read submission window in October we’re catching up with some of the writers who have been awarded a Free Read in the past.
+As we prepare to open up the TLC Free Read submission window on 5th October, we’re catching up with some of the writers who have been awarded a Free Read in the past.

 Daisy Pearce originally received a TLC Free Reads bursary through New Writing South back in 2016 for her manuscript, then titled Gaslights.
 Fast forward to 2020 and that manuscript is now her debut novel The Silence, published by Thomas & Mercer.
 Her second novel, The Missing was published in June 2020.

 Find out more about Daisy Pearce’s writing journey below.

 TLC Free Reads will open for submissions via New Writing South on 5th October 2020.